que-son-las-capas-de-una-pcb

 pcb-1-capa-pistas

-Regarding the copper layer, the thicknesses are measured in Oz/ft^2, with 1 Oz/ft^2 and 2 Oz/ft^2 being common.
+Regarding the copper layer, thicknesses are measured in Oz/ft^2, with 1 Oz/ft^2 and 2 Oz/ft^2 being common.
 To give you an idea of how thin it is, 1 Oz/ft^2 translates to a thickness of 1.37 mils (thousandths of an inch) or 0.0347 mm.

-Two-layer PCB
+Two-Layer PCB

 pcb-2-capas